vhub-team/native-db/functions/0xBF1A602B5BA52FEE.md

 # PATHFIND::SET_ROADS_IN_AREA

 ## Summary
-Sets the road node active state in the given area.
+Sets the road node active state in the given area

 ## Parameters
 * **FLOAT** minCoorsX